ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/scaling-with-redis.md

 sudo ./change_server_mode.sh cluster redis://[username:password@]host:port
 ```

-When deploying Ant Media Server (AMS) with Kubernetes, you can use Redis by passing your specific database parameters in the [Kubernetes deployment] (https://github.com/ant-media/Scripts/blob/master/kubernetes/ams-k8s-deployment-origin.yaml#L46) file.
+When deploying Ant Media Server (AMS) with Kubernetes, you can use Redis by passing your specific database parameters in the [Kubernetes deployment](https://github.com/ant-media/Scripts/blob/master/kubernetes/ams-k8s-deployment-origin.yaml#L46) file.
 By modifying the deployment configuration, you can configure the host, port, and optional username/password credentials for Redis.
 ```
 -h
 - redis://[username:password@]host:port
 ```

-Also, you can refer to this blogpost in we have discussed about using different [databases with Ant Media Server] (https://antmedia.io/databases-supported-by-ant-media-server/).
+Also, you can refer to this blogpost in we have discussed about using different [databases with Ant Media Server](https://antmedia.io/databases-supported-by-ant-media-server/).

 In this document we discussed using Redis integration AMS, covering use cases, implementation strategies, and best practices.
 Understanding the benefits of Redis integration helps you make informed decisions for your live video streaming infrastructure, whether you're using MongoDB, MapDB, or Redis.